 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

-- Bleeding from the anal area
+Bleeding from the anal area

-- Pain or pressure in the anal area
+Pain or pressure in the anal area

-- Itching or discharge from the anus
+Itching or discharge from the anus

-- A lump or swelling near the anus
+A lump or swelling near the anus

-- A change in bowel habits or change in the diameter of the stool
+A change in bowel habits or change in the diameter of the stool

-If you are concerned about one or more of the symptoms or signs on this list, please talk with your doctor.
+If you are concerned about any changes you experience, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis.

 If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

-The next section in this guide is Diagnosis and it explains what tests may be needed to learn more about the cause of the symptoms.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Diagnosis.
+It explains what tests may be needed to learn more about the cause of the symptoms.
+Or, use the menu to choose another section to continue reading this guide.